-- You will at a given point in the process be required to choose 6 external consultants (3 graduate and 3 undergraduate) to participate in the site visit.
+- You will at a given point in the process be required to choose 4 external consultants to participate in the site visit.
 In order to do this you will fill out the Resume for the Proposed External Consultant.

 - You will also need to complete the Graduate Calendar Template.